 With characters like Lady Malys adding redeploy options or Drazhar supercharging Incubi, the codex has plenty of ways to outthink and outfight the opposition.

-Strengths of the Drukhari Now
+Strengths and Weaknesses of the Drukhari Codex

 - Detachments each provide unique playstyles, from Coven durability to Kabalite Warriors precision.